World Modeling for Autonomous Wheel Loaders: Data collection and model training

 \subsection{Local heightmap settings}

-We found that the performance and pile state predictor models benefit from using different sizes of the local heightmap and displacement $\delta$ in the dig direction.
-We used a 3.6\,m sided quadratic heightmap discretized by $36\times 36$ grid cells and zero displacement for the performance predictor.
+We found that the performance and pile state predictor models benefited from using different sizes of the local heightmap and displacement $\delta$ in the dig direction.
+We used a \SI{3.6}{m} sided quadratic heightmap discretized by $36\times 36$ grid cells for the performance predictor.
 The size leaves a margin of $0.5$\,m on the sides of the bucket.
-The pile state predictor needed a larger heightmap to capture the state that the pile finally settles into after the breakout.
-For this, we used a heightmap with 5.2\,m side lengths, discretized in $52\times 52$ cells, and a $1.0$\,m displacement.
+Due to avalanching the pile state predictor needed a larger heightmap to capture the state that the pile finally settles into after the breakout.
+For this, we used a heightmap with 5.2\,m side lengths, discretized in $52\times 52$ cells, and displaced the heightmap 1.0 m towards the approach direction.